Oral Appliance Therapy

 Does Insurance cover oral Appliance Therapy?

-If you have obstructive sleep apnea, your health insurance should cover all or part of your oral appliance.
-If you use the device to control snoring without OSA, most insurances do not cover anything.
-Bragg Dental’s staff can help you determine how much your insurance will cover and submit claims for reimbursement for all our patients.
+If you have obstructive sleep apnea, your health insurance may cover all or part of your oral appliance.
+If you use the device to control snoring without OSA, you may not have medical coverage.
+Bragg Dental’s team can help you determine how much your insurance will cover and submit claims for reimbursement for all our patients.

-Most oral appliances for sleep apnea work for about two years.
-Some last less than two years if patients grind or clench their teeth.
-You will need to be refitted and a new appliance made once the current one has become worn.
+Most oral appliances for sleep apnea work for 3-5 years.
+You will be seen yearly to evaluate the appliance and it’s effectiveness.
+You will need to be refitted and a new appliance made if the current one has become ineffective, damaged, or worn.

 If you believe you have obstructive sleep apnea, talk to your doctor.
 If they believe an oral appliance for sleep apnea might help, ask them to refer you to our office.
 They can call us at Bragg Dental Phone Number 770-889-8420.